Risk mitigation strategies to increase the value of ERM

 The risk mitigation process

 Active risk mitigation is a process that begins where most enterprise risk management (ERM) programs currently end—with reporting and analysis of the risk universe.
-Done correctly, risk mitigation opportunities are proactively identified during reporting and review phases of the ERM process.
+Done correctly, risk mitigation opportunities are proactively identified during reporting and review phases of the enterprise risk management framework.

-In addition to formally documenting the potential areas of focus with risk assessments, a critical component to an effective mitigation is the development and definition of a directed roadmap to execution.
-This roadmap acts as a project plan to ensure the mitigation efforts have adequate resource allocation, deliverable timelines, and a definition of success.
+In addition to formally documenting the potential areas of focus with risk assessments, a critical component to an effective risk mitigation is the development and definition of a directed roadmap to execution.
+This roadmap acts as a risk mitigation plan to ensure the mitigation efforts have adequate resource allocation, deliverable timelines, and a definition of success.

-During the risk mitigation effort, regular status updates should be provided on progress, barriers, dependencies, and adjustments of scope.
-Upon completion of mitigation, the ERM program should provide an analysis of the residual risks after the implementation.
+Risk mitigation strategies should include regular status updates on progress, barriers, dependencies, and adjustments of scope.
+Upon completion of risk mitigation, an effective ERM program should provide an analysis of the residual risks after the implementation.

 Risk mitigation strategies